Confused About Which Prepaid Travel Card to Buy?

 On multi-currency cards, the rate is usually fixed when you convert and load that particular currency wallet.
 On single-currency, the rate is typically applied at the time of each transaction.

-Compare FX margins between providers, avoid dynamic currency conversion (DCC) at terminals and convert in-app during favourable rate periods.
+Compare FX margins between providers, avoid dynamic currency conversion (DCC) at terminals and convert in-app during favorable rate periods.
 Also look for cards that follow scheme rates closely with low extra mark-ups.

 Prepaid Travel Card Limits and Expiry